lbryio/lbry.com/content/news/159-lbry-development-community-update-Jan-2018.md

 Please take a moment to read our [Looking Back and Moving Forward: LBRY in 2017/2018](https://lbry.io/news/lbry-in-2017-2018) blog post!

-To skip the tech stuff and see what’s happened and what’s next in the LBRY community, click the link below.
+To skip the tech stuff, see what’s happened and what’s next in the LBRY community, click the link below.
 Otherwise, read on!

 [Skip to **Community Happenings**](#com-updates)